sargantana/Marlin/README.md

 This version has a much improved auto-calibration function which will hopefully be able to cope with many more printer configuration errors than previous versions were capable of resolving.
 The auto-calibration can now automatically adjust the following printer configuration variables:

-·	Delta Radius
+Â·	Delta Radius
-·	Diagonal Rod Length
+Â·	Diagonal Rod Length
-·	Software Endstop Offsets
+Â·	Software Endstop Offsets
-·	Z-Height Correction
+Â·	Z-Height Correction
-·	Tower Position Error Correction (independent Radius and Radial position adjustment for each tower) All of these values can also be changed manually if desired using the M666 command .
+Â·	Tower Position Error Correction (independent Radius and Radial position adjustment for each tower) All of these values can also be changed manually if desired using the M666 command .

 The following G-Code commands are have been added to the standard marlin firmware: